-On the strength of these impressive credentials, Ice Co Storage & Logistics deemed Star to be the best fit for the job in hand.
-Noting that the original Coldstore plant operated with a R404A refrigerant and an F-gas, currently being phased down by new regulations, Star concluded that in order to reinstate operations, the plant would require not only a controls upgrade and a condenser replacement, but also refrigerant conversion.
-These costs would have amounted to roughly the same as replacing the existing common plant with all new facilities; upon discussion with the client, it was agreed that comprehensive replacement represented the best option.
+As industry leaders in low GWP refrigeration solutions, Star were well equipped to discuss a range of options and their long term costs and viability.
+Noting that the original Cold store plant operated with a R404A refrigerant and an F-gas, currently being phased down by new regulations, Star concluded that in order to reinstate operations, the plant would require not only a controls upgrade and a condenser replacement, but also a refrigerant conversion to allow for the operation of the plant in the medium term.
+These costs would have amounted to roughly the same as replacing the existing common plant with all new facilities and it was agreed that comprehensive replacement represented the best option.

-Once the solution had been decided, the supply, installation and commissioning of the new plant was carried out as a branch contract through Star’s Leeds branch.
-The new plant took the form of two DX R449A condensing unit plants, both of which serve a single ceiling-mounted evaporator within the Coldstore.
+The supply, installation and commissioning of the new plant was carried out as a branch contract through Star’s Leeds branch.
+The new plant took the form of two DX R449A condensing unit plants, both of which serve a single ceiling-mounted evaporator within the Cold store.
 Both units operate at 36kW, which represents 65% of the maximum design duty, affording a solution which combines performance with resiliency.

 Star took advantage of an existing concrete plinth situated at ground level directly behind the internal evaporators to install the condensing units, while two networks of interconnecting pipework were run up the outside of the building to reach the roof void above the evaporators.
 This achieved a practical solution which minimised installation time, expense and effort.

 Star also prioritised energy-efficiency in this project.
-By incorporating the same electronic expansion valves, EC condenser fans (known to reduce energy consumption by up to 20% on their own) and a skip-defrost function in use at similar projects elsewhere in the group, Star were able to guarantee optimal energy consumption.
+By incorporating the same electronic expansion valves, EC condenser fans (known to reduce energy consumption by up to 20% on their own) and a skip-defrost function, Star were able to guarantee optimal energy consumption.